 Research shows that climate change is exacerbating allergic diseases in several ways.

-Nearly 20 million adults and over 5 million children in the US suffer from allergic rhinitis, often called hay fever.2 Pollen is the most common cause of hay fever,3 which causes symptoms like sneezing, runny nose, congestion, and itchy, watery eyes.4
+More than 65 million adults and 14 million children in the U.S. suffer from allergic rhinitis, often called hay fever.
+Pollen is the most common cause of hay fever, which has symptoms such as sneezing, runny nose, congestion, and itchy, watery eyes.

-As climate change warms the planet, there are more frost-free days, which gives plants more time to grow, flower, and produce pollen.5 A 2021 study found that pollen concentrations have increased by over 21% in North America over the past three decades, and the pollen season is more than 20 days longer than it was in 1990.
-Human-caused climate change is the main reason for these changes.6
+As climate change heats the planet, there are more frost-free days, which gives plants more time to grow, flower, and produce pollen.
+Pollen concentrations have increased by over 21% in North America over the past three decades, and the pollen season is more than 20 days longer than it was in 1990.
+In much of the U.S., spring allergy season can now start in February and last until early summer.

 Increased mold exposure